-- -m # create a home directory under /home with the same name as the user. - -d # set a different home directory that the default.
+- -m # create a home directory under /home with the same name as the user. - -d # set the deferrent homedirectory that the default (the one set with -m).
 It does not imply creation of that directory unless it is combined with -m. - -c # add the comment field.
-In the case of a normal user that can be the username. - -e # expiration date in the form YYYY-MM-DD - -f # number of days until the actual deactivation of the account past the expiration date. - -r # create a system user (UID less than 1000). - -D # show the default settings from /etc/login/def.
+In the case of a normal user that can be the username. - -e # expiration date in the form YYYY-MM-DD - -f # number of days until the actual deactivation of the account past the expiration date - -r # create a system user (UID less than 1000) - -D # show the default settings from /etc/login/defs